kmsilva00/LampROS/README.md

 # LampROS

-## Git Hub let's us work in the same folder, while not interfering with each others' work.
+## Git Hub lets us work in the same folder, while not interfering with each others' work.

 --